vishalx360/vishalx360/README.md

 <h2>Hi there 👋, I’m Vishal Kumar</h2>

-<p>I’m a Software Engineer specialising in building **fast, reliable, and engaging software systems and infrastructure**.
-I thrive at the intersection of platform engineering, backend development and full-stack delivery.</p>
+I’m a Software Engineer specialising in building **fast, reliable, and engaging software systems and infrastructure**.
+I thrive at the intersection of platform engineering, backend development and full-stack delivery.

 ---